When Can I Check-In?

 |Old Dominion Hall||Ten faculty/staff spaces in Old Dominion Lot and six spaces in the James Blair Lot.|

 Remember: Parking Services will strictly enforce No-Parking zones, which include: sidewalks, walkways or grassy areas.
-Please help the College maintain the beauty of the campus by parking in designated areas only!
+Please help the university maintain the beauty of the campus by parking in designated areas only!

 - Patience.
 Our staff will do the best they can to check you in quickly; however, circumstances sometimes occur beyond their control that may slow up the process.
 Remember that many of our check-in days have been fairly hot so a little extra patience could make the day go more smoothly for everyone!

-Due to the increase in activity on campus during the three weeks preceding opening, only students who have received prior written approval will be allowed to check-in earlier than Saturday, August 25th at 9:00am.
+Due to the increase in activity on campus during the three weeks preceding opening, only students who have received prior written approval will be allowed to check-in earlier than Saturday at 9:00am.
 Requests for early check-in must be submitted to [[living]] by August 1st.
 If a student requests after August 1st and is approved there will be a late fee assessed.

 Requests must have your on-campus address (residence hall and room number) and contact phone number.
-For those requests that are approved, there will be a $30 per night charge billed to your student account.
+For those requests that are approved prior to August 1st, there will be a $30 per night charge billed to your student account.
 Any requests approved after August 1st, there will be a $50 per night charge billed to your student account.

 However, because approval is not guaranteed, individuals who need to arrive early may find it beneficial to make arrangements with the Williamsburg Hotel/Motel Association for accommodations (1-800-999-4485) or visit their web site at www.gowilliamsburg.com.

-The College is not responsible or liable for any loss or damage to property resulting from fire, theft, casualty or any cause, or for personal injury occurring within the leased premises, except as may be required by Virginia law.
+The University is not responsible or liable for any loss or damage to property resulting from fire, theft, casualty or any cause, or for personal injury occurring within the leased premises, except as may be required by Virginia law.
 It is strongly recommended that personal property insurance be obtained by each student for his or her belongings.
 Renter's insurance is offered by most major insurance companies; some companies actually offer the option of a rider on a homeowner's policy to cover the belongings of students away at college.
 We recommend that you contact your current insurance provider or visit these informational websites quotes, guide, reviews, to examine your options.
-There are also a handful of companies that specifically cater to college students; below are several examples: